Bizarro181/gtg-dashboard/README.md

 // -- 10/8/19
 // QOL: Add .env (dashboard-server address)
 // QOL: Allow editing of game address

-Tool: Modify update-timer script to work for dashboard
+// Tool: Modify update-timer script to work for dashboard
-Improvement: Style for the leaderboard
+// Improvement: Style for the leaderboard
+// -- 10/9/19
-Bugfix: Releasing a team doesnt make the team ready for the next round?
+// Bugfix: Releasing a team doesnt make the team ready for the next round
+// Bugfix: unreadying a team doesnt allow them to re-enter

+Leaderboard styles
+Allow adding of game logo
+Use Dump for game statues
+Feature: make state for games that are inactive Documentation
+Refactor this behemoth

+192.168.1.11:5000

 3:50 - 6:00